 1. Preparation and Setup

 Remove the mushroom block from the box.
-Flip the block upside down and place it on a plate.
+If double bagged for shipping, remove the outer bag.
+Do NOT remove from the bag with the white filter patch.
 Use a sharp knife or box cutters to cut 1˝ X's through the bag and into the block.
-We recommend cutting 1 X onto each of the four sides and 2 X's on top (Figures 1 & 2).
+We recommend cutting 1 X onto each of the four sides and 2 X's on bottom.
 It is okay to cut into the block, it will recover quickly.
-Try to remove the air between the block and the bag by folding the excess top of the bag over tightly and tucking it under the farm.
+Try to remove the air between the block and the bag by folding the excess top of the bag over tightly and tucking or taping it under the farm.
+Flip the block upside down and place it on a plate.
+The bottom of the block will now be the top of the farm (see figure 2).
+The white patch is not needed for anything at this point and can be concealed under the block.
 The wood skewers are used to support the plastic humidity tent.
-Poke one skewer into each of the top four corners of the block and drape the humidity tent over the skewers, gently tucking the edges of the tent under the plate.
+Poke one skewer into each of the top four corners of the block and drape the humidity tent over the skewers.
 The two corners of the tent have been trimmed to allow some air flow to the farm.

 2. Fruiting Location

 Your Table Top Farm is aptly named.
 It can be grown on your kitchen table, countertop, shelf, or other surface that receives indirect sun or incandescent light (Figure 3).
 A grow light works equally well (at least 8 hours a day).
 Room temperature should be between 55-75°F.

 Mushrooms require high humidity to develop, so water daily by lifting up the humidity tent and spritzing inside using a plant misting bottle.
 Oyster pins (young mushrooms) will begin forming from the cut sites (Figure 4).